-What is an ADHD assessment?
+What is an ADHD screening?

 What does an ADHD assessment for adults involve?